bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 This new dynamic: protecting user privacy by design.
 Whereas most other ventures are incentivized to exploit user privacy, Bisq is actually incentivized to protect user privacy—by design, through its financial structure.

-Let's see take a look at how this works.
+Let's see how this works.

 #### Background: Data-Gathering